ErpNetDocs/info/information/editions-and-plans/express-edition.md

 ## Functionality and Purpose

-This edition offers a set of widely used, intuitive business tools, all integrated in a single system:
+This edition offers a set of widely used, intuitive business tools, all integrated into a single system:

 * Personal and team calendars and To do lists
 * Group chats with available AI assistants